JoshH265/twitter-scraper-reply-bot/README.md

 Then look into creating other features such as tracking followers for specific profiles

 Need to install selenium for it to run

+Do not advise using currently unless you know how to debug